justahuman1/blackboard_scraper/README.md

 <img src="https://i.imgur.com/c1Sv1Z6.jpg" />

 5. Enter your asurite username and password.
 The class number field takes a class number.
 The grades only option will allow you to only download your submitted assignments in the 'My Grades' tabs.
+Unchecked will download every file from the class, including the syllabus.

 Ex: